April 25, 2018

 This memo provides an update on the Department of Healthcare and Family Services’ (HFS) audit of open Medicaid Managed Care Organizations (MCOs) payables with the independent consulting and audit firm, Myers & Stauffer.
 Given numerous concerns raised by providers, HFS is undertaking the audit to examine outstanding balances MCOs may owe providers.
 The audit also includes collecting data on settlements that providers have made with the MCOs.

 Myers & Stauffer has collected Medicaid MCO payable data for all MCOs and is now requesting providers submit their outstanding Medicaid MCO balances.
 Providers will have two weeks from the date the letter is sent to provide data.
 If you are not able to meet the deadline, please notify the firm that you will need additional time to comply with the request.

 We appreciate HFS’ efforts to examine these issues and urge all hospitals included in the audit to share their outstanding balance data.
-HFS has not shared the names of the hospitals included in this audit; therefore please share your request letter with Paula Dillon so IHA can track the hospitals that have been included in the audit.
+HFS has not shared the names of the hospitals included in this audit; therefore please share your request letter with IHA so we can track the hospitals that have been included in the audit.